 Given these concerns, our vision of a just world is one where all individuals are supported in their efforts to live to their highest potential in environments that enable opportunity and actively combat all forms of discrimination.
 Specifically, these environments would afford access for people with disabilities to meaningfully participate in schools and jobs, families, communities, and other social groupings.
 Our work is focused broadly and seriously addresses both the power of disability as a social category and the lives of people with disabilities and the contexts in which they live them.

 Within our division, disability is recognized within the social problems framework.
 Disability is both something that individuals and groups in society produce (through war and work, for example) and construct (through ideas and representations).
 Consequently, disability is re-politicized, and the prevailing idea that disability is a personal problem is rejected.

 Examples of some of the topics that our members have explored include: Disability policies, community activism and organization, the intersection of race and culture in the experience of disability, disability and war, the medical normalization of disability, and disability and life course.

-Division mission statement reviewed in November 2020 by Katherine Caldwell, University of Illinois at Chicago, Disability Division Co-Chair, 2019-2021, and Loren Wilbers, University of Wisconsin-Whitewater, Disability Division Co-Chair, 2020-2022.
+Division mission statement reviewed in November 2021 by Loren Wilbers, University of Wisconsin-Whitewater, Disability Division Co-Chair, 2020-2022 and Catherine M. Voulgarides, Hunter College, CUNY, Disability Division Co-Chair, 2021-2023.
 No edits were made.
 Division mission statement last edited in 2013 by Brian R. Grossman, University of Illinois at Chicago, Disability Division Co-Chair 2012-2014 and Alexis Bender, Army Institute of Public Health, Disability Division Co-Chair 2013-2015.

 Albrecht, Gary L., Katherine D. Seelman, and Michael Bury.
 2001.
 Handbook of Disability Studies.
 Thousand Oaks, CA: Sage Publications.